quixilabs/api-grant-watchers/README.md

 When a new organization is added to the Supabase `organizations` table, a webhook is triggered that:

 1. Receives the new organization data
-2. Generates a summary of the organization using OpenAI's GPT model
+2. Generates a summary of the organization using Ollama
 3. Updates the organization record with the summary

 To set up this webhook in Supabase: